ThatOneToast/Maths-Lang/README.md

 To create a pattern for functions, create a new maths file, use context paramaters to pass in the required parameters, do your calculations, the final variable checked for final result is `result`.
+These patterns must be placed in the .maths folder in your users home directory.
 ## Examples 📝

 - Context Parameters: (Volume)